- 1711 Osceola Ave. Suite 212 | Chariton, Iowa 50049

 Our Services

-In Search of 2 Directors for Governing Board
+In Search of 1 Director for Governing Board

-The SCICAP Governing Board of Directors has vacant seats for a Lucas County Low-Income Representative and a Monroe County Private Sector Representative.
+The SCICAP Governing Board of Directors has a vacant seat for a Lucas County Low-Income Representative.
 The Low-Income board director must be recruited from persons receiving services from SCICAP including Head Start parents and must reside in Lucas County.
 Persons who agree to run for election for this position will have their names put on the ballot.
 Ballots will be placed at the Lucas County Outreach office as well as the Lucas Head Start center for low-income participants to vote.
 Ballots are cast for a one-week period.
 At the end of the voting period, the county outreach coordinator will collect and count the ballots.
 The person obtaining the most votes is elected as the representative to the SCICAP governing board of directors.
 Please contact Brenda at 641-774-8133 ext.
 223 if you would like to have your name added to the ballot.

 Head Start Preschool Sign Up!